How to make mini sourdough boules from a regular batch of sourdough.

 What Can You Use Mini Sourdough Boules For?

-You can make the crusts on these mini sourdough crunchy, like a regular size boule.
+You can make the crusts on these mini sourdough crunchy, like a regular size boule, so they are like little crusty sourdough rolls!

 My kids love these sliced into "mini slices" and buttered as a snack.
 There's really just something about miniatures!